Expectations for Students

 - Following University guidance regarding quarantining and self-isolating.

 - Acknowledging that activities may be cancelled or postponed, and courses with in-person components might have to shift to online delivery at some point

-Northwestern will address the range of student behaviors, from isolated low-level incidents, like failure to wear a face covering, to the most severe cases, such as hosting a gathering that does not comply with expectations, that could lead to suspension or expulsion.
-We have developed a set of case scenarios and mapped out the responses to these scenarios accounting for behaviors and also for contact tracing efforts.
+Northwestern will address the range of student behaviors, from isolated low-level incidents, like failure to wear a face covering, to the most severe cases, such as hosting a gathering that does not comply with expectations, which could lead to suspension or expulsion.

 - Isolated low-level concerns will be responded to with notification and education to reinforce and lift up the expectations of our community.
 Repeated low-level concerns will require an escalated response.

 - Severe incidents — those that put our community’s safety at risk — such as hosting a large event on or off campus without social distancing will require swift and significant action.
 Credible reports of actions that endanger the health and safety of our community will result in interim actions (e.g., restriction from campus) and in the most severe cases may result in suspension or expulsion once the case has been fully resolved.

 - Off-Campus concerns will be addressed as has been done in the past.
 The University receives information from the City and through University reporting structures and will respond with consideration for the Student Expectations and COVID-19 Student Code of Conduct, which may apply to student behavior off campus.
 The OCS staff, along with additional Northwestern staff, will work in partnership with the city to educate and reinforce community expectations with respect for the City of Evanston and Northwestern’s scope and reach.